-Quick read: The EU Emissions Trading System (EU ETS) puts a price on carbon for industrial sectors with high greenhouse gas emissions.
+Quick read: The EU Emissions Trading System (EU ETS) puts a price on carbon for industrial sectors with high-emitting practices of things like greenhouse gas.
 With rising EU ETS prices and expanding coverage, companies must reduce Scope 1 emissions or face mounting costs.
 This guide breaks down what the EU ETS emissions trading system means for your business today.

 The EU Emissions Trading System (EU ETS) has long been a cornerstone of Europe’s climate strategy, but its relevance has never been greater than it is today.
 As member states across the EU double down on net-zero and other climate change commitments set forth by the European Commission — including Germany’s constitutional pledge to reach net-zero by 2045 — the ETS has become more than just a regulatory mechanism.
 It’s a powerful market signal driving real economic consequences for companies operating in carbon-intensive sectors.